How To Merge Cells In Google Sheets And Keep All Data

 Before we dive into the process, it’s essential to understand the basics of merging cells in Google Sheets.
 When you merge cells, you’re combining two or more cells into a single cell.
 This can be useful for creating headers, titles, or combining data from multiple cells.

 However, when you merge cells, Google Sheets will only keep the data from the top-left cell by default.
 This means that any data in the other cells will be lost.
 To avoid this, we’ll use a simple trick to merge cells while keeping all the data.
-(See Also: How Do I Unhide Rows In Google Sheets)
+(See Also: How To Make Cells White In Google Sheets)

 The Trick to Merging Cells and Keeping Data